Diagnostic Radiology Residency

 Second Year (R2)

-Residents begin night float (NF) rotations and weekend day shifts.
+Residents begin night float rotations and weekend day shifts.
 They also rotate in mammography for the first time.
 Some of the second-year class complete their pediatric radiology rotation at Boston Children’s Hospital.
 Rotations from R1 year are revisited and build upon knowledge gained from the year prior.
 Research and quality improvement projects are also typically pursued throughout the year.

 Third Year (R3)